 We stay in simple but cozy mountain cabins along the way, and you will either sleep in double- or dormitory rooms.
-We eat breakfast and dinner in the mountain cabins and have lunch with us that we eat along the way.
+Single rooms will not be possible on this trip.
+We eat breakfast and dinner in the mountain cabins, and have lunch with us that we eat along the way.
+Only the first cabin have simple serving/drinks for sale outside of the regular meals.
 The mountain lodges do not have a shower, but there are opportunities for washing.
 All the mountain cabins have a sauna which will be available upon arrival.
-Single rooms will not be possible on this trip.
+There is electricity in all the cabins, and it is possible to charge small electric devices (except during the night - power is turned off when we sleep).

 Since you have to carry your own backpack, we recommend packing as lightly as possible so that you do not carry too many kilos across the plateau.
 This is very important for a successful trip.
 Use a backpack that you have used on a trip before, which also has a good hip belt.
 Remember windproof and waterproof clothing.